Close Air Support BASICS aka CAS101.

 WINCHESTER – Informative Call indicating the AC is out of ordnance.

-When calling out positions for Missiles and or non presision bearings the ‘Clock code’ should be used.
-Rememberin Clock Code is always in reference to the Body in question So if from your location YOUR AC if from your Wingmans Location HIS AC.
+When calling out positions for Missiles and or non presision bearings the ‘Clock code’ should be used while remembering Clock Code is always in reference to the Body in question So if from your location YOUR AC if from your Wingmans Location HIS AC and the reference should always be noted.
 Each Clock position is a 30 degree Arc.
+Again though this is for non-presision bearings you will not normally use this for a Nine Line or giving detailed location data, it’s for generality and broad ‘sweeps’.

 The CAS ‘Wheel’